PartlySaneStudios/partly-sane-skies/README.md

 ### Mining Events Reminder

-The mining events reminder has a selective list of all dwarven mines & crystal hollows events.
+The mining events reminder has a selective list of all Dwarven mines & crystal hollows events.
 These events can be enabled separately.
 You can be reminded with either a banner or a banner and sound.
 You can choose the banner's color and display time yourself.
 You can also get reminded 20 seconds before the event starts.
 ![Mining Events Reminder](images/mining_events.png)

 ### Pickaxe Ability Reminder